victorkemboi/Guessing-Game/ReadMe.md

-# Play ground
+# Guessing Game

 This is a play ground project to learn rust.
+It is a simple CLI game where a user guesses a random number within a range.